The Matching Engine Decision

 | Engineering focus | Engineers diverted from product | Full team on marketplace features |

-| Risk | High -- novel graph challenges | Low -- purpose-built infrastructure |
+| Risk | High -- novel marketplace challenges | Low -- purpose-built infrastructure |

 A Decision Framework